Sillybutts/SLAB/README.md

 The Trigger, CatchPusher, GripPanels and LeverBody parts need supports.

-The LIST parts require brims.
+The Rail, Ram, RodCap, PrintedPin, and PinCap parts require brims.

 This blaster is designed for PLA parts.
 Printing in other filaments (like PETG) should be fine, but can lead to broken parts.

 Infills:
 - Black:
+- - PlungerRods 100% Gyroid, 5+ walls.
+- - StockButts, 10% Gyroid, 3 walls.
--- All 20% Gyroid, 5 walls.
+- - Everything else, 20% Gyroid, 5 walls.
--- Grip panels need supports.
+- - GripPanels need support.

 - White:
--- All at 20% Gyroid, 5 walls.
+- - All at 20% Gyroid, 5 walls.
--- Rail needs a brim, and MUST be printed on it's end.
+- - Rail needs a brim, and MUST be printed on it's end.

 - Orange:
--- All except LeverBody, Ram, Catch, and CatchPusher at 20% Gyroid, 5 walls.
--- LeverBody, Ram, Catch, and CatchPusher 100% 5 walls.
+- - LeverBody, Ram, Catch, and CatchPusher 100% 5 walls.
+- - LeverBody, CatchPusher, Trigger need supports.
+- - Everything else, 20% Gyroid, 5 walls.
+- - RodCap, PrintedPin, PinCap, and Ram need brims.
+- - The optional Bottlenose wSling and FrontSling parts need 5 walls 100% infill.

 - Green:
--- All except StockPanels and StockCores at 20% Gyroid, 5 walls.
--- StockPanels and StockCores at 10% gyroid, 4 walls.
+- - StockPanels and StockCores at 10% gyroid, 4 walls.
+- - PrimeTransferBar (x2), 100% Gyroid, 5 walls.
+- - Everything else, 20% Gyroid, 5 walls.
--- Handguard needs supports.
+- - Handguard needs supports.

 ## Assembly